A fullstack trained software developer with DevOps skills based in Atlanta, Georgia

 - Used Node in the context of the backend to a React-Native frontend with a link between a few proprietary APIs.

-- Have used Ruby-on-Rails as an API with PostgreSQL as database management.
+- Have used Ruby-on-Rails as an API with PostgreSQL as database management and self-rolled authentication.

 - Participated open source projects with multiple contributors on GitHub, helping on-board newcomers using best practices.